puppetlabs/puppetdb/documentation/api/query/v4/events.markdown

 `environment`
 : the environment associated with the reporting node

+`configuration-version`
+: an identifier string that puppet uses to match a specific catalog for a node to a specific puppet run

+`containment-path`
+: checks for the supplied string in the collection of containment path strings associated to the event

 ##### Notes on fields that allow `NULL` values

 In the case of a `skipped` resource event, some of the fields of an event may not have values.
-We handle this case in a slightly special way when these fields are used in equality (`=`) or inequality (`!=`) queries; specifically, an equality query will always return `false` for an event with no value for the field, and an inequality query will always return `true`.
+Queries using equality (`=`) and inequality (`!=`) will not return null values.
+See the `null?` operator, if you want to query for nodes that do not have a value.

 #### Response format